marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 Horoscope No. 16 shows the natal configuration of an actress.
 Sagittarius is rising; Jupiter and the Moon are in close conjunction in Gemini, a mercurial sign, and are supported by a trine of the Sun; thus she had a most healthy constitution at birth, so far as the lung power is concerned.
 Mars and Mercury are also in an airy sign, giving energy to respiration and it thus seems as though this person were singularly well fortified against pulmonary trouble.
 But Saturn, Neptune and the Dragon's Tail in Taurus in the Sixth House, give a tendency to colds and contraction of the throat.
 Uranus in Virgo produces convulsive movements of the diaphragm and abdominal region; he is square to Jupiter and the Moon, and thus we see how graphically the stellar script pictures the tendency to convulsive coughing and hemorrhages which nearly brought the young woman to an early grave when Mars, by progression, came into conjunction with the radical Sun and vivified the square to Saturn.
 We rejoice to say that the good aspects first mentioned enabled the young woman to weather the storm; but close attention to diet, regular living and above all absolute continence are required to regain full physical strength, for there is much evidence to show that license played an important part in reducing the life forces and robbing her of the needed strength at the critical period.

-DISEASES OF THE STOMACH
+#### <h4 id="diseases-of-the-stomach">DISEASES OF THE STOMACH</h4>

 Horoscope No. 17 presents a number of diseases, but all have their root in an insatiable appetite fostered by the fact that the person is a professional chef.
 Venus in Taurus gives discrimination in food, and the sextile to Mercury in Cancer causes the mind to run in the direction of preparations wherewith to tickle the palate.
 But the Moon being ruler of Cancer, the rising sign, which has dominion over the stomach, shows that over-indulgences of the appetite will result disastrously.
 The distended stomach presses upon the heart, of which the Sun, our life-giver, is ruler.
 This planet is in Gemini, the sign which has dominion over the lungs, square to Mars in Pisces.
 Mars rules the iron in the blood and the Sun gives us oxygen, thus this square shows that the blood will lack in the life-giving element.
 The conjunction of the Sun with Uranus in Gemini produces spasmodic motion of the lungs and labored inspiration to obtain sufficient oxygen wherewith to supply the system; thus we have the condition called asthma.
 Saturn and Jupiter are in Virgo which rules the abdomen, square to the Sun and Uranus in Gemini, showing a lack of circulation and a tendency to ulcerous growths, and there is a general lack of nutrition in the whole system because of the great energy required to eliminate waste from the enormous quantities of food which this person consumes.
 Sad to say, however, persons in that occupation protest that they cannot help tasting, and that in spite of all ills they must eat to excess.
 It were wiser of course, to see another profession and train the system to moderation.

 In horoscope No. 18 we have the natal configurations of another chef; they are similar to those delineated in No. 17.
 Cancer, the sign of the stomach, is rising, with Mars and the Sun close to the Ascendant; thus the forces of this individual will be directed principally toward the stomach, and the opposition of the Moon shows disastrous results which eventually resulted from gratifying his ravenous appetite.
 The Sun is life and motion, Mars is dynamic energy, and the excessive activity centered in the stomach to take care of digestion causes this organ to be inflamed.
 Nature is not a jerry-builder; she builds substantially and well, or our bodies could never stand the abuse we give them as well as they do, but even the healthiest organism must give way in time under such dreadful strain.
 As indicated by the Sun and Mars, an ulcer developed from the internal heat, ate through the stomach and relieved the poor soul of its misused body.
 Neptune in Taurus, the sign of the palate, was of course also a contributing factor.
 It is not to be supposed however, that anyone who has Cancer rising or many planets in Cancer, is necessarily going to die of the disease to which that name has been given, but it would be the part of wisdom to train children with such conditions to abstain from overeating, for it is a truism that more people die from overeating than from starvation.

-DISEASES OF THE HEART
+#### <h4 id="diseases-of-the-heart">DISEASES OF THE HEART</h4>

 As the heart is the seat of physical life, its natural ruler is the Sun.
 The solar sign is Leo.
 But it is a mistake to think that palpitation of the heart is necessarily shown by an affliction to the sign Leo.
 Indeed, there are many cases where overindulgence of the appetite indicated by the sign Cancer distends the stomach, which presses upon the heart producing what the person then believes to be heart trouble.
 This was the case in horoscopes Nos.
 17 and 18; both believed their heart trouble to be the primal cause of the illness under which they were suffering, while in reality it was only one of the effects.

-[618]

 But No. 3 shows a case of organic weakness of the heart.
 The Sun is at home in the fixed sign Leo and receives a square from Saturn the reaper; thus it is evident that the heart was a weak link in the constitution and would cause trouble in time, unless care was taken.
 Unfortunately of course, parents knew less about Astrology a generation ago than today, when the science is coming to the fore.
 The energy of which this horoscope is full, was allowed to spend itself unrestrained with no thought given to coming disaster.